Paradeduction in Axiomatic Formal Systems: Abstract

 \section{Abstract}

-The concept of \emph{paradeduction} is presented in order to justify that we can overlook contradictory information taking into account only what is consistent.
-Besides that, paradeduction is used to show that there is a way to transform any logic, introduced as an axiomatic formal system, into a paraconsistent one.
+This paper presents the concept of \emph{paradeduction} in order to justify that we can overlook contradictory information taking into account only what is consistent.
+Besides that, it uses paradeduction to show that there is a way to transform any logic, introduced as an axiomatic formal system, into a paraconsistent one.